 *Patients with a cRF of 75% or more only

 **Patients with a cRF of 90% or more only

 Matchability points score

 Patient matchability points score is a score between 1 and 10 reflecting the difficulty with which a well-matched HLA compatible organ can be found and takes into account sensitisation and rareness of HLA type.

 Scores are updated annually such that 10% of waiting list patients who are easiest to match have score=1 and 10% who are most difficult to match have a score=10.

 A score of 1, 2 or 3 is classed as 'easy' to match, a score of 4, 5, 6 or 7 is 'moderate' to match and a score of 8, 9 or 10 is 'difficult' to match.

-A new Pancreas Offering Scheme was launched in September 2019.
+A new UK Pancreas Offering Scheme was launched in September 2019.
 The new scheme has been designed to reflect changes to the Kidney Offering Scheme, to address the inequity observed for very highly sensitised patients in the current scheme and reflect clinical views on the use of particular donors.